Mellanox/network-operator/README.md

 ## Compatibility Notes
 * NVIDIA Network Operator is compatible with NVIDIA GPU Operator v1.5.2 and above
-* Network Operator will deploy nvPeerDriver POD on a node only if NVIDIA GPU driver version < 465.
-  Starting from v465 NVIDIA GPU driver includes a built-in nvidia_peermem module which is a replacement for nv_peer_mem module.
+* Starting from v465 NVIDIA GPU driver includes a built-in nvidia_peermem module which is a replacement for nv_peer_mem module.
 NVIDIA GPU operator manages nvidia_peermem module loading.

 ## Deployment Example